 - The AVID Teachers include Matthew Webb, Larry Tak, Jennifer Young, and Barbara Blinick.

-- The AVID support team also includes teachers Andre Higginbotham, Ed Marquez, Shani Nelson, Tom Reddy and Martin Wolf.
+- The AVID support team also includes teachers Andre Higginbotham, Ed Marquez, Shani Nelson, Tom Reddy, Rudy Choy, and Martin Wolf.

-- Counselor Vivian Chinn works with all four years of AVID students.
+- Counselors Vivian Chinn and Efrain Orozco-Flores work with all four years of AVID students.

 Where can I get more information?

 For further information, please contact Barbara Blinick, the AVID Site Coordinator at (415)750-8400 x 13227.